Robie is an artist who loves sharing what she has learned about art and painting in the hope that it might help other creatives.

-Then go back and make the needed changes to colors.
-When you are happy with the colors, is the time to start filling in more details: smaller shapes, and different values.
-Start with the lighter values, then move to the darker ones.
+Then go back and make any needed changes to the colors.
+When you are happy with the colors, it is time to start filling in more details: smaller shapes and different values.
+Start with the lighter values then move to the darker ones.

 Paint the shadows.
-Shadows should be of a cooler color than the rest of the object, they are never black.
+Shadows should be of a cooler color than the rest of the object.
+Note: Shadows are never black.

 Paint the Highlights Last

 Step back often and look at your painting from a distance.
-This will help you see the direction your painting is going, evaluate your values and areas that need tweaking or improvement.
+This will help you see the direction your painting is going and evaluate the values and areas that need tweaking or improvement.

 Tell a Story on Canvas